-Detailed proposals for new topics or for the revision of existing ISPMs are submitted to the IPPC Secretariat (IPPC@fao.org) within the deadlines established by the IPPC Secretariat that year (normally during August).
+Detailed proposals for new topics or for the revision of existing ISPMs are submitted during the Call for topics: Standards and Implementation through the online submission form or by email to the IPPC Secretariat (IPPC@fao.org) within the deadlines established by the IPPC Secretariat that year.
 CPM-13 (2018) adopted changes to the Call for topics process as detailed below and they also requested a Task Force on Topics (TFT) to be established to review submissions of topics and provide relevant recommendations to both the SC and the IC.
-The submission form for topics for IPPC standards is available on the IPP and attached as ANNEX 7.
+The submission form for topics for IPPC standards is available on the IPP29 and attached as ANNEX 7.
 Submissions should address the Criteria for justification and prioritization of the proposed topic (see below), and, where possible, information should be provided to support the justification and assist the prioritization.
 Submissions should be accompanied by a draft specification.

-CPM-11 (2016) agreed that a combined Call for topics for standards and tools for implementation should be made.
-CPM-11 (2016) also agreed that any submission in response to a Call for topics and tools should clearly define the problem needing resolution in sufficient detail to determine how it fits into the Framework for standards and implementation and the cost/benefit of the development of the standard or tool.
+CPM-11 (2016) agreed that a combined Call for topics: Standards and Implementation should be made.30 CPM-11 (2016) also agreed that any submission in response to a Call for topics should clearly define the problem needing resolution in sufficient detail to determine how it fits into the Framework for standards and implementation and the cost/benefit of the development of the standard or tool.31

-CPM-13 (2018) confirmed the title of the Call: "Call for topics: standards and implementation", agreed to the proposed process for the Call for topics (Figure 10) as well as to the revised Criteria for the Justification and Prioritization of Proposed Topics and that the call be made every two years.
+CPM-13 (2018)32 confirmed the title of the Call: "Call for topics: standards and implementation", agreed to the proposed process for the Call for topics (Figure 10) as well as to the revised Criteria for the Justification and Prioritization of Proposed Topics and that the call be made every two years.